MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 High average handle time could indicate that agents are taking too long to resolve customer issues, and that agents might need more training or support to help them work better.
 High average handle time also indicates customer dissatisfaction, as it may suggest that customers aren't receiving the level of service or support they need to resolve their issues.

-To understand the time spent by individual agents, where conversations were handled by multiple agents, go to [Avg. session handle time](oc-metrics-facts-session.md#avg-session-handle-time)
+To understand the time spent by individual agents, where conversations were handled by multiple agents, go to [Average session handle time](#average-session-handle-time)

 This metric can be viewed in the seconds and in hh:mm:ss formats.